MEDVEDx64/bnagen/README.md

 	seed: 0
 	intensity: 38600 (please note that actual intensity goes lower as it's value is greater!) output bitmap: out.bmp

+While deadzone isn't specified, an anlernative sprite-placing technique will be used.
+Deadzone is disabled by default (0 means it's disabled)

 Tips
 ====